 Leave us a comment with your answers and let’s keep this conversation going!

-You can find the rest enjoy this video and profile in full, by becoming a member of the Inner Sanctum.
-Get your membership today for just $15.99/month and begin your learning journey with meditations, lessons, recipes, interviews, bonus resources, and member discounts.
+You can enjoy this video and profile in full by joining us in the Inner Sanctum Library.
+Claim your seat now, and get ready to begin your learning journey with a collection of meditations, lessons, recipes, interviews, and more.